 Grantham offers a variety of programs of study approved for the training of veterans.
-Check with a Veteran's Administration representative for a current listing of degree programs approved for Veterans Administration Education Benefits.
-VA education benefits are available to an eligible student enrolled in an approved program.
+Check with a Veterans Affairs (VA) representative for a current listing of degree programs approved for VA education benefits, which are available to an approved program.
 Visit the Grantham website or GLife to obtain information about using the G.I.
 Bill while attending Grantham.